-Tweens and teens often doubt themselves as they look towards their peers for acceptance and credibility.
+Tweens and teens may doubt themselves as they look towards their peers for acceptance and credibility.
 They might say things like, “I’m not as smart as they are,” “I’m not as funny as them,” or “I just don’t fit in.”

 Ten minutes later, though, you might experience a limiting belief of your own.
 You might look at your neighbor and think “They are so together, and I’m such a mess!” or your friend and think “Ugh, I’ll never be able to keep up with them.”